jkingphd/semantic-image-search/README.md

 ### Setting up Milvus

-I highly recommend you enable authorization for specify a location to store volumes Milvus (ideally an NVME for performance purposes).
+I highly recommend you enable Security and specify a location where data volumes are stored (ideally an NVME for performance purposes).
 This is done by downloading and configuring the following:

 - milvus.yaml
     - Change boolean flag for authorizationEnabled from `false` to `true` on line 466 (e.g., `authorizationEnabled: true`).